 The following post appears courtesy of the library staff.

-March is Women’s History Month.
-To celebrate the month we’ll highlight some of the women who have risen to the top leadership of the Justice Department.
-These women provide wonderful examples of the exemplary service women of the department have made, and continue to make, to the United States.
-Their service and dedication has helped secure the safety of our nation and promote justice for all.
+Women have always played a major part in the Department of Justice and have contributed to every aspect of the Department’s operations.
+March is Women’s History Month and this month we highlight women who have played important roles in Justice Department history.
+These women, and many others, provide wonderful examples of the exemplary service women have made, and continue to make, to the United States.
+Their service and dedication has helped secure the safety of our nation.

 Mabel Walker Willebrandt (b.
 May 23, 1889 – d.
 April 6, 1963) served as Assistant Attorney General from 1921 – 1929